Almonds and Olivez

 According to research, the main phytochemical that is touted for blueberries’ health benefits is anthocyanins.
 However, studies have shown that anthocyanins are not readily absorbed by humans which has made it difficult for researchers to manage many of its health outcomes.

-This is due to the fact that after ingestion, anthocyanins are converted to several other products due to varying chemical activities as well as human microbial metabolism (Czank et al, 2013’ Kalt et al. 2017).
-As such, the absorbability of anthocyanins metabolites will vary among individuals.
+This is because, after ingestion, anthocyanins are converted to several other products due to varying chemical activities as well as human microbial metabolism (Czank et al, 2013’ Kalt et al. 2017).
+As such, the absorbability of anthocyanin metabolites will vary among individuals.

 In a research conducted by Czank et al (2013), it was found that anthocyanins rapidly degrade within six (6) hours after consumption.
 However, about 50% of it remains in the body after about forty-eight (48) hours.
 Further, in a study by Kalt et al. (2014), anthocyanins and their metabolites persist in human urine long after ingestion.
 This, according to the research, could be due to their transportation through bile (Talavéra S et al. 2003; Vanzo A, et al. 2011).